 Step 4: After putting the device into Recovery Mode or DFU Mode, it will be detected by the program by the immediately.
 Then, you will be forwarded to the firmware page.
 Click "Download" and the firmware will be downloaded on your computer.

 Step 5: As the firmware is downloaded you will proceed to another page.
-Click on "Start Unlock" and the program will start unlocking the device.
+Click on "Start Remove" and the program will start unlocking the device.

 So, if iPhone asking for 6 digit passcode instead of 4, using PassFab iPhone Unlocker would be the most effective way to earn your access back into your iPhone, immediately.

-Solution 3. iPhone Locked Up After Update?
+Solution 3. iPhone Won't Unlock After Update?
 Force Restart Your iPhone

 The Force Restart method has changed over the years due to the updates and changes made by the company on their flagship device.
 So, depending on the model of the iPhone, Force Restart method will vary and we have properly listed them below;